 There are also many changes to your lifestyle that you can make, which will slow down heart failure, including avoiding alcohol, smoking and drugs.
 It is important to note that exercising and eating a healthy diet is crucial in this process.

-What are the four stages of heart failure?
+The four stages of heart failure

 Stage 1 heart failure